 I have learned grammar.

 To avoid confusion, we can use invented words.
 Virtual words can be fun.
-Kids use them regularly, following own natural intuitions.
+Kids use them regularly, following own natural intuitions to make language patterns easier to work out.
 We can use the trick when we are older, too.

-In our exercises, we usually begin with virtual word practice, and work on real words only after.
-We can focus on meaning better, when we are familiar with language structures.
+In our exercises, we usually begin with virtual word practice, and only then we work on real words: we focus on meaning better, when language structure is not a problem.

-We can try a virtual form “bimo” for an invented verb, with the forms and in the places for head verbs.
+We can try a virtual form “bimo” for an invented verb.
+We use “bimo” with the forms and in the places for head verbs.
 This can help us focus on syntax.